pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 Each instruction points to areas of the program data.
 Program data is uploaded sequentially, and instructions will be executed as soon as all of the program data necessary for that instruction is available.
-This allows the program to begin exection even before the entire program is uploaded.
+This allows the program to begin exection even before all of the input is uploaded, reducing latency for programs with a substantial amount of input.

 #### Output

 As the program executes, each instruction will produce output to be sent to the caller.
-The output will be sent to the caller as the program executes.
-This allows the program output to begin sending to the caller even as the program is still uploading and executing.
+The output will be sent to the caller as the program executes, which will reduce the latency on the caller receiving any data, which is particularly useful for programs which contain multiple large Read operations.

 Instruction outputs take the following form: